Caascad/toolbox/README.md

 the tools for your project.

 This means you don't need to install the tools globally.
+#### Shell setup and update commands requirements
+Those commands rely on the existence of a toolbox release.
+Please make sure to create a toolbox release before any shell creation or it will fail to retrieve the latest release tag.

 #### Shell setup
 Given a project X which needs the tools `terraform` and `ansible` go to the root directory of the project and run: